All Episodes

 Next week will be very interesting or the week after.

-What do you used to say?
+What did he used to say?

 Let me go get half now.

-Sometimes he'd say, Give me half a loaf, and I'll get the other half later.
+Depending on which conversation it was, sometimes he'd say, give me half a loaf, and I'll get the other half later.

-And uh sometimes he'd say, um, give me seventy percent.
+And sometimes he'd say, give me 70%.

-The point is Reagan was a deal maker.
+The point is, Reagan was a deal maker.

-I mean, he ran a union, Screen Actors Guild, he was president five terms if I'm not mistaken.
+I mean, he ran a union, Screen Actors Guild.

 So let's say our tax cut plan, we didn't get everything we wanted, and we didn't get it as fast as we wanted.